 Adequate prehospital care hinges on aggressive airway control.
 Expedient endotracheal intubation is indicated for patients who are unable to protect their airway.

 In patients lacking spontaneous respirations, orotracheal intubation is preferred.
 If advanced life support (ALS) is available, intravenous naloxone (Narcan) may be given to reduce respiratory depression.
 Exercise caution when giving naloxone in the confines of an ambulance because it can transform a peacefully sleeping patient into an agitated, belligerent one.
-If naloxone is used for a suspected long-term opiate user, only an amount sufficient to return spontaneous respirations is recommended.
+If naloxone is used for a suspected long-term opiate user, only an amount sufficient to return spontaneous respirations is recommended, as larger doses may precipitate opioid withdrawal.
 Judicious application of restraints in a potentially violent patient is advisable in close quarters.

-Alternate routes of naloxone administration include intraosseusly, intramuscularly, intranasally, or via endotracheal tube.
+Alternate routes of naloxone administration include intranasal, intramuscular, intraosseous, or via endotracheal tube.
 Recommending these routes for routine use in an uncomplicated overdose is difficult because primary attention should be focused on airway maintenance.
-Intranasal (IN) route of administration of naloxone is of similar effectiveness to the (IM) route as a first-line treatment for isolated opioid overdose in the prehospital setting.[35]
+Intranasal administration of naloxone has similar effectiveness as the route as a first-line treatment for isolated opioid overdose in the prehospital setting.[34]

-In the case of a patient who is unconscious for unknown reasons, naloxone can be administered judiciously by emergency medical services (EMS) personnel; adequate precautions against violent patients should be taken (eg, application of restraints concurrent or before naloxone administration).
+In the case of a patient who is unconscious for unknown reasons, naloxone can be administered judiciously by emergency medical services (EMS) personnel; adequate precautions against the patient becoming violent should be taken (eg, application of restraints concurrent or before naloxone administration).
 Aggressive airway control must take precedence over pharmacologic reversal because the vast majority of morbidity and mortality results from respiratory depression.

 In some instances, treatment in the field with naloxone results in an oriented patient refusing further treatment and transport to the hospital for evaluation and observation.
-This may require EMS or responsible friends to stay with the patient until they can ensure the continued health of the patient.
-In these cases, ED physicians should provide direct medical control; it is recommended that ED physicians talk to patients by phone to ensure that they fully understand the risks associated with refusing transport and further evaluation and treatment.
+This may require EMS or responsible friends to stay with the patient until they can ensure the patient's continued health.
+In these cases, ED physicians may be asked to provide direct medical control; it is recommended that ED physicians talk to patients by phone to ensure that they fully understand the risks associated with refusing transport and further evaluation and treatment.

 Airway control and adequate oxygenation remain the primary intervention if not already established by EMS.
 Endotracheal intubation is indicated in patients who cannot protect their airway.